rusefi/rusefi_documentation/Simulator.md

 ##### You'll be able to test out the rusEfi controller on your computer

-This simulator is bild on the firm wear of the rusEfi controllers, made to be usable on the Windows operating systems.
+This simulator is built on the firm wear of the rusEfi controllers, made to be usable on the Windows operating systems.
 The only thing that you'll need will be a computer.

 The rusEfi console runs on Java, so if you don't have that installed on your PC you'll need to download it.